 What is it?

-Sometimes people harm themselves on purpose to help them deal with difficult thoughts or feelings.
+Self-injury (also known as self-harm), is when people harm themselves on purpose to help them deal with difficult thoughts or feelings.
 They are not trying to end their life but think that self injury may be the one way, at that moment, to cope with or communicate their distress.
 Some may have suicidal thoughts but not always.
 At those moments, self-injury may be a less harmful way to deal with their thoughts and feelings.

 Common types of self injury are: